Canadian Dietetics Registration Exam

 The Canadian Dietetics Registration Examination (CDRE) is a national examination developed and administered by the Alliance of Canadian Dietetic Regulatory Bodies.
 The CDRE is a requirement for registration in all provinces except Quebec.

-You must be registered as a temporary member to write the CDRE.
-CLICK HERE for information about how to apply for temporary membership.
-If you wish to take the May 2023 exam, submit your application for temporary membership to NSDA by March 28.
-You can submit your application for temporary membership before you complete your practicum.
-Documents that accompany your application (e.g. transcripts, confirmation of practicum completion) can be submitted afterwards (no later than May 1).
+If you wish to take the May 2024 exam, submit your application for a candidate license to NSCDN by March 30.
+You can submit your application for a candidate license before you complete your practicum.
+Documents that accompany your application (e.g. transcripts, confirmation of practicum completion) can be submitted afterwards (no later than April 29).
+Click here for information about how to apply for a candidate license.

 The exam is an online proctored exam.
-Requests to take the exam in person at a testing centre must be made in writing to NSDA by March 28.
+Requests to take the exam in person at a testing centre must be made in writing to NSCDN by March 22.

-Once you are registered as a temporary member and have paid exam fee ($600), NSDA will submit your name to the exam company (Meazure Learning).
-You will then receive an email from Meazure Learning (previously known as Yardstick) with instructions on how to schedule your exam.
+Once you are registered with a candidate licence and have paid exam fee ($600), NSCDN will submit your name to the exam company, Meazure Learning.
+You will then receive an email from Meazure Learning with instructions on how to schedule your exam.
 You are encouraged to schedule your exam early to have a choice of exam date.
-The deadline to submit the exam payment to NSDA is May 1.
-The scheduling window for temporary members who have paid their exam fee is between March 7 and May 10.
+The deadline to submit the exam payment to NSCDN is April 29.
+The scheduling window for candidates who have paid their exam fee is between March 6 and May 8.

 The Alliance of Canadian Dietetic Regulatory Bodies has produced a webinar with relevant information.
 The exam company also sends this information to you via email when you schedule your exam.
 Click HERE to view.

-In compliance with CSA’s Model Code for the Protection of Personal Information, NSDA wishes to advise writers of the Canadian Dietetic Registration Exam (CDRE) that your name and contact information will be sent to Yardstick Assessment Strategies Inc., the exam developer and to ProctorU the company that provides the remote proctoring service.
+In compliance with CSA’s Model Code for the Protection of Personal Information, NSCDN wishes to advise writers of the Canadian Dietetic Registration Exam (CDRE) that your name and contact information will be sent to Meazure Learning, the exam developer and to ProctorU the company that provides the remote proctoring service.
 This information will be collected, used and disclosed according to their privacy policies.
 Your personal information is subject to U.S. laws, including the USA Patriot Act.